01 of 24

 An Assortment of Fake Coin Dies in China

 To strike coins, you need coin dies, and the Chinese counterfeiters are making some fairly high-quality ones.
 Most of the dies shown here are of various American silver dollars, although there are a few Indian Head cent dies and some foreign coin types.Continue to 8 of 24 below.

 Close-Up of Fake Silver Coin Dies

-This close-up photo shows the high quality of these dies for making fake silver crown-sized coins.
+Notice the high quality of these dies for making fake silver crown-sized coins.
 The die on the right is the reverse of a British silver crown dated 1899.
 The die on the left is the obverse of a silver Greek 5 Drachmai dated between 1833 and 1845.
 Although the British Crown, if genuine, would sell for a few hundred dollars, the Greek coin made by these dies would cost thousands.
-Of course, each coin die can strike tens of thousands of specimens, making this a very profitable operation!Continue to 9 of 24 below.
+Of course, each coin die can strike tens of thousands of specimens, making this a very profitable operation.Continue to 9 of 24 below.

 09 of 24

 Here's another one of the Chinese counterfeiting ring's coin presses, this time being operated by two men.
 The machinery looks pretty old and maybe not very well maintained.
 Certainly, it's very filthy, but the work these men are doing is filthy in itself, making counterfeit rare coins to pollute our coin collecting marketplace.Continue to 10 of 24 below.

 10 of 24